DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/export.md

 />
 ```

-#### 2. Import ExportPanel
+2. Configure the `ExportPanel`

-Import the [ExportPanel](../reference/export-panel.md) plugin and add it to your Grid.
+Import the [ExportPanel](../reference/export-panel.md) plugin and add it to the Grid.

-#### 3. Initiate export
+3. Initiate export

-Call the GridExporter's `exportGrid` method using a ref from the first step.
-This method can be called in the `ExportPanel`'s `startExport` callback or anywhere else in your code.
+The `GridExporter` provides an `exportGrid` method that initiates export.
+Use the ref from the first step to call this method.
+In the following code, we call it in the `startExport` callback of the `ExportPanel` plugin, but it can be called anywhere else in your code.

 ```jsx
 exporterRef.current.exportGrid();
 ```

-#### 4. Save File
+4. Save the file

-The `GridExporter` component provides the `onSave` callback that allows you to handle file saving.
-The recommended approach is to use the `file-saver` package as shown below.
+To handle file saving, implement the `onSave` callback of the `GridExporter` component.
+In this callback, save the file to the user's local storage.
+This can be done in many different ways.
+For example, you can use the `file-saver` package:

 ```jsx
 import saveAs from 'file-saver';